Qarj/WebImblaze/MANUAL.md

 Number of seconds to sleep after the test case.
 This used to add spacing between cases in order to throttle the rate it sends requests.

-Note:  The WebInject GUI runs in a single process/thread.
-Therefore, the GUI will not be responsive during the time it is "sleeping".

 Sleep 5 seconds before proceeding:
 ```